mastodon/documentation/content/en/methods/statuses.md

 sensitive
 : Boolean.
 Whether the status should be marked as sensitive.

+language
+: String.
+ISO 639 language code for the status.

 media_ids[]
 : Array of String.
 Include Attachment IDs to be attached as media.
 If provided, `status` becomes optional, and `poll` cannot be used.